 A small company with just twenty employees, TT&L could easily be thought of as a “lean” company in terms of its workforce size and production capabilities.
 But, in today’s economy, when TT&L vendors raised their prices, TT&L President Alan Thompson knew that if he wanted to remain competitive, those price increases could not just be passed along to his customers.
 Instead, he would need to find ways of reducing costs within his operations, without compromising quality.
 The answer was to implement a true Lean method of operating.
 “We pursued Lean because our customers want forward thinking vendors who are actively improving processes to drive down price and improve the level of service,” said Alan.
 “We looked at other continuous improvement processes, but felt Lean was a better fit for us.
 It’s more common sense and results oriented, and employees can be involved.”
-Alan contacted DVIRC for assistance in getting started with Lean, and in devising a plan that would allow the small manufacturer to involve all employees, without compromising production schedules.
+Alan contacted DVIRC for assistance in getting started with Lean and devising a plan that would allow the small manufacturer to involve all employees, without compromising production schedules.

 To assure that TT&L could maintain production, DVIRC developed a plan to implement Lean training in ½ day sessions tailored around TT&L production schedules.
 A Lean 101 overview was presented to all employees to increase awareness of Lean goals and strategies.
 To identify areas that could be targeted for improvement, a Value Stream Map was done for the full production process from initial order entry through to shipment of finished product.
 Kaizen events were then implemented.
 These events focused on the areas offering the greatest potential for improvement through set up reduction and 5S visual plant practices.